-Former CHP Officer in Lancaster Sentenced to 180 Days in Jail, 5 Years Probation for Possessing Hundreds of Images of Child Porn
+Former CHP Officer in Lancaster Sentenced to 180 Days in Jail for Possessing Hundreds of Images of Child Porn

-A former California Highway Patrol received a sentence of 180 days in jail and five years of probation on Friday for possessing more than 600 images of child pornography, the Los Angeles County District Attorney’s Office announced.
+A former California Highway Patrol officer was sentenced to 180 days in jail on Friday for possessing more than 600 images of child pornography, the Los Angeles County District Attorney’s Office announced.

-Robert Tamayo, 38, was also ordered to register as a lifetime sex offender and complete a counseling program for sex offenders, the DA’s office said.
+Robert Tamayo, 38, was also ordered to service five years of probation, register as a lifetime sex offender and complete a counseling program for sex offenders, the DA’s office said.
 He pleaded guilty to one count of possessing child porn on May 15.

 Tamayo was a CHP officer at the time of his arrest and had more than 600 pornographic images involving children on his computer and cell phones, prosecutors said.
 He shared some of those photos on social media, authorities said when he was first charged with counts of distribution and possession of child pornography in October 2017.